African Footballer of the Year

-The African Footballer of the Year award, presented to the best African footballer each year, has been conferred by the Confederation of African Football (CAF) since 1992.
+The African Footballer of the Year award, presented annually to the best African footballer, has been conferred by the Confederation of African Football (CAF) since 1992.
+It has been included as part of the CAF Awards ceremony since 2000.

 Samuel Eto'o and Yaya Touré have won the award the most times (four wins each).
 Two-time winner Didier Drogba is the player with the most runner-up appearances (four), most third place finishes (third), and most appearances in the top three (nine).

 The France-born Frédéric Kanouté, Riyad Mahrez and Pierre-Emerick Aubameyang, England-born Ademola Lookman and Spain-born Achraf Hakimi are the only European-born players to win the award (both Kanouté and Aubameyang initially featured for France's U21 squad before going on to represent Mali and Gabon, respectively).
 The winner of the 2025 edition was Achraf Hakimi.

 History

-the Year Golden Ball award was given out between 1970 and 1994 by France Football magazine.
+The Year Golden Ball award was given out between 1970 and 1994 by France Football magazine.
 The changes resulted in parallel Golden Ball awards given out to Abedi Pele and George Weah in 1993 and 1994 by the magazine, although the CAF sponsored awards for those years were won respectively by Rashidi Yekini and Emmanuel Amuneke, as well as two awards given to Abedi Pele in 1992.
-France Football discontinued the election from 1995 after the European Ballon d'Or – also awarded by the magazine – had been opened to all players in the European leagues.
-In 1991 the magazine Afrique Football installed an award.
+France Football discontinued its award in 1995 after the European Ballon d'Or – also awarded by the magazine – had been opened to all players in the European leagues.

+In 1991, the magazine Afrique Football installed an award.
 It was discontinued in 2003.